berkay22demirel/ReadingIsGood/README.md

 ## AUTH

-    You can use the auth api for creating jwt token. '/api/v1/auth' You must add jwt token for all request.
+    You can use the auth api with customer info for creating jwt token. '/api/v1/auth' You must add jwt token for all request.